turingschool-examples/black_thursday/README.md

 1. Nikhil forked the repository [here](https://github.com/turingschool-examples/black_thursday) and added Jake as a collaborator
 2. Jake and Nikhil then cloned this repository
 3. We created a [Waffle.io](http://waffle.io) account for project management.
 We entered and assigned tasks as we thought of them in the 'To Do' column
-    These tasks were then moved to the 'In Progress' column as the person assigned to them, started to work on them.
+    These tasks were then moved to the 'In Progress' column, as the person assigned to them started to work on them.
 Finally, upon completing a task, the task was moved to the 'Done' column.
 Since waffle is linked to our GitHub, any changes made to waffle were automatically reflected in our GitHub repo
-4. We setup [SimpleCov](https://github.com/colszowka/simplecov) to monitor test coverage along the way
+4. We setup [SimpleCov](https://github.com/colszowka/simplecov) to monitor test coverage along the way as it was our intent to achieve 100% test coverage

 ### Project Iterations